Photo: Ian Whalen

 She has created work for Ballet Ireland, Northern Ballet, Stuttgart Ballet's Noverre Evening, Scottish Ballet, English National Ballet, English National Ballet School, Ballet Central, The Print Room, Images of Dance, Northern Ballet Choreographic Lab 2016, Royal Ballet Participation, BBC Young Dancer of the Year 2017 and Wilton's Music Hall.

 In partnership with Jessica Wright, Morgann directs and choreographs dance films as 'Jess and Morgs' Films.
 Their film credits include The Try Out for RANDOM ACTS Channel 4, The Last Resort (English National Ballet & TATE Liverpool) and Curing Albrecht (English National Ballet & Manchester International Festival, available on BBC iPlayer) Curing Albrecht won Best Film 2018 at NRDFF and Best Director at Portland Dance Film Festival.

-In December 2020, Morgann and Jessica directed The Secret Theatre, an online Christmas ballet for Scottish Ballet.
+In December 2020, Morgann and Jessica directed the award-winning The Secret Theatre, an online Christmas ballet for Scottish Ballet.